DaisukeUra/homebrew-ode015/README.md

-This is a homebrew formulas for slab
+This is homebrew formulas for slab